Stop the Cavalry: Legacy

+The song peaked at number three on the UK Singles Chart in December 1980, at one point being kept from number one by two re-issued songs by John Lennon, who had been murdered on 8 December that year, before both artists were kept from number one by the school choir song "There's No One Quite Like Grandma".

 In an interview for Channel 4's 100 Greatest Christmas Moments, Lewie said that the song was never intended as a Christmas hit, and that it was a protest song.
 Indeed, some overseas releases (for example, in South Africa and New Zealand) were in the spring rather than at Christmas.
 The line "Wish I was at home for Christmas", as well as the brass band arrangements made it an appropriately styled song to play around Christmas time.
 Lewie had said that royalties received from the song account for 50 per cent of his income stream.

 According to a 2017 poll conducted by The Irish Times, "Stop the Cavalry" is the fourth most popular Christmas song in Ireland.

 In 2022, it was reported that the song was listed as the seventh-highest-royalty-earning Christmas song.
 According to analysis of PRS for Music figures, it was estimated that the song generates £120,000 of royalties per year.